lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To type text into a presentation click in one of the boxes for your theme and type in the text with controls for the text on the right hand side.
 To insert a picture press the button with what looks like a photograph of a tree and select the file you want to insert.

 To insert an image click :menuselection:`Insert --> Image`.
+To drag your image to where you want it left click and drag the mouse to where you want the image.
+To resize the image without distorting it click one of the boxes on the corner and resize to the size you wish.

 To change the zoom of you presentation :menuselection:`View --> Zoom --> Zoom` to bring up a window to manage your zoom.